ruggeri/tech-notes/randos/bicycles/my-bicycle-specifications.md

     half an inch difference.
 - I don't believe this bike has any mounting points for a rear rack.
   That's a shame!
+- Handlebars
+  - Handlebars have a stem clamp size (where they clamp to the stem) and a grip area size.
+  - Nowadays, flat bars are typically 25.4mm at clamp and 22.2mm at grip.
+Drop bars are often 25.4mm at clamp and 23.8mm at grip.
+  - I haven't measured my bars; probably standard 25.4mm/22.2mm would be my guess.
+  - For children's bikes, you might have 19mm grips.

 ## Gear Ratio Upgrade?